About the Security in LiquidFiles

 - The operating system used in the ISO or virtual appliance version is minimally installed version of CentOS.
 Only packages necessary for the basic operation of LiquidFiles is installed.

 - The Amazon AWS hosting facilites are certified using most industry standards.
-Please see http://aws.amazon.com/security/ for a description of the security related to the Amazon EC2 hosting facilities.
+Please see http://aws.amazon.com/security/ for a description of the security related to the Amazon AWS hosting facilities.

 - The firewall used is the builtin CentOS firewall — IPTables.
 Please see: http://wiki.centos.org/HowTos/Network/IPTables for more information.
 You can if you want run the LiquidFiles appliance without any other firewall.

 - Behind the firewall the system has been configured to only listen to ports that are needed anyway (http and https in the default configuration).
 Even if the builtin firewall was completely disabled, and your external firewall completely opened up, you still wouldn't be exposed to any vulnerable services.
-As an example, MariaDB is used as the database and has been configured to not listen to any TCP port (the default MariaDB port is 3306).
+As an example, PostgreSQL is used as the database and has been configured to not listen to any TCP port (the default PostgreSQL port is 5432).
 Even if the firewall was disabled, it would not be possible to connect to the database from an external system.

 Web Server, SSL and transmit encryption

 - The web server used is Nginx (Please see: http://nginx.org/en/security_advisories.html for security advisories related to Nginx).
-Nginx is built with security in mind from the start and any security advisory since 2009 has been related to the Windows porting of nginx and therefore not applicable to the LiquidFiles appliance.
+Nginx is built with security in mind from the start and there's been very few security related issues relating to Nginx over the years.

 - Nginx has been configured to only accept strong TLS connections with only Strong Encryption Algorithms enabled.
 On default LiquidFiles requires TLS v1.2 or v1.3 connections and traffic will use AES 256 bit encryption.